Hemephelus/Data-Analyst/Data Analysis Projects/Personal Finance Project/Personal Finance READ ME.md

 ## Conclusion

-After carrying out this project, I found that I have been Spending a lot on food and Airtime credit.
-I learnt a lot about automation and Dynamic dashboards In this Project.
+After carrying out this project, Here is what I found.

+For the month of February 2022, I found that I have been spending a lot on **Food and Home Up Keep as these 2 account for  around 70% of my Expenses**.
+On the other hand, **My Grohe salary accounts for 60% of income**.
+In addition, **I saves around 47% of my income.** I learnt a lot from this project. for example automation, building a dynamic dashboard in google sheets, and most importantly, I learnt about my finance.